Chaseshak/importer-issue-ops/Readme.md

 - `BAMBOO_ACCESS_TOKEN`: The personal access token to access the Bamboo instance.
 - `BAMBOO_INSTANCE_URL`: The base URL of your Bamboo instance.

+### Bitbucket

+The following secrets are required:

+- `BITBUCKET_ACCESS_TOKEN`: The personal access token to access the Travis CI instance.

 ## Pipeline migration

 Once configured, pipelines can be migrated to GitHub Actions by opening an issue with the relevant issue template and following the instructions.